krowter/line-today-clone/README.md

 1. Go ahead and clone this repo

-2. Move into the directory `cd technical-test-sejutacita`
+2. Move into the directory `cd line-today-clone`

 3. Install the packages